-In the third set of experiments, we stare at the error correction modeling.
-BART and two extensions are exaimed in the experiments.
-Superisly, both extensions do not always deliver better results than BART.
-BART obtains better results than the two extensions in w/o LM setting, and BART+4-best Plain outperforms BART and BART+4-best Alignment if the quality of $N$-best hypotheses is at a certain level (i.e., w/ LM).
+In the third set of experiments, we consider error correction modeling.
+BART and two extensions are examined in the experiments.
+Surprisingly, both extensions do not always deliver better results than BART.
+BART obtains better results than the two extensions in the "w/o LM" setting, and BART+4-best Plain outperforms BART and BART+4-best Alignment if the quality of the $N$-best hypotheses is at a certain level (i.e., w/ LM).
 The results are somewhat reasonable because these two extensions mainly focus on leveraging more hypotheses to enhance the results, so the quality of the hypotheses will definitely affect the results.

-In the last set of experiments, we are interested to know the results using ChatGPT.
+In the last set of experiments, we are interested in the results obtained using ChatGPT.
 Even though ChatGPT is a generative model with a well-known advantage in performing tasks related to natural language generation, the hypothesis selection strategy produces better results than the generation strategy in most cases.
 We also observe that the Selection and Generation strategies perform even worse than the Top1 system in the case of decoding with a language model.
-The reason may be that the recognition candidates generated by fusing a language model are fluent, reasonable, and grammatical.
+The reason for this may be that the recognition candidates generated by fusing a language model are fluent, reasonable, and grammatical.
 Therefore, it is difficult for ChatGPT to select or generate better results.
-By comparing LLM-based methods with other models, experiments show that finding better ways to leverage large language models to revise the ASR hypothesis remains urgent.
+By comparing LLM-based methods with other models, the experiments show that finding better ways to leverage large language models to revise the ASR hypothesis remains urgent.